IvanKorney/IvanKorney/README.md

 ## Hi there 👋

 I'm Ivan, a third year computer engineering student at the University of Waterloo.
-I am currently interning at Faire as a backend developer.